Martin McCarrick

-Martin McCarrick (born 29 July 1962) is an English cellist, keyboardist, guitarist and composer, best known for being a member of Siouxsie and the Banshees for seven years, from 1987 until 1995.
+Martin McCarrick (born 29 July 1962) is an English cellist, keyboardist, guitarist, arranger and composer, best known for being a member of Siouxsie and the Banshees for seven years, from 1987 until 1995.
 Aside from being a live and recording artist, he is also a teacher and visiting lecturer in music, currently teaching at Thomas Tallis School in Kidbrooke, London.

 Career

+Marc Almond

-His first recording in the pop/rock arena was on the 1983 Marc and the Mambas album Torment and Toreros, and he has since maintained an association with Marc Almond.
+His first recording in the pop-rock arena was on the 1983 Marc and the Mambas album Torment and Toreros, and he has since maintained an association with Marc Almond.

 Siouxsie and the Banshees

 He is known for his work with Siouxsie and the Banshees from 1987 until 1995.
-He was featured on their 1987 album Through the Looking Glass and afterwards recorded three full studio albums: Peepshow, Superstition and The Rapture.
-In 1991, the single "Kiss Them For Me" reached Number 23 on the Billboard Hot 100.
-With Siouxsie and the Banshees, he also contributed to the films Batman Returns and Showgirls.
+The band first hired him in 1984 for the strings arrangements on The Thorn.
+He was featured on the 1987 album Through the Looking Glass as a cello player and he also helped for the arrangements.
+He became a full-time member of the band and officially a Banshee in May 1987.
+Afterwards he recorded three full studio albums: Peepshow (1988), Superstition (1991) and The Rapture (1995).
+In 1991, the single "Kiss Them for Me" reached Number 23 on the Billboard Hot 100.
+With Siouxsie and the Banshees, he also contributed to the films Batman Returns, Showgirls, and, The Craft.

-Collaborations
+Other projects

 McCarrick is also known for being part of 4AD records super group This Mortal Coil with whom he recorded three albums – It'll End in Tears (1984), Filigree & Shadow (1986), and Blood (1991).
 Alongside his work with This Mortal Coil he contributed to the recording and live performances of a number of 4AD acts including Dead Can Dance, The Wolfgang Press, Peter Murphy, Heidi Berry, Lush, Throwing Muses and Kristin Hersh.
 He was later a member of rock band Therapy?; he joined them in 1996 (his first gig as a full-time member being a secret fan-club show in Dublin, Ireland on 10 April 1996), having previously supplied guest cello work on their albums Troublegum and Infernal Love, as well as various live appearances with the band since 1992.
 During the band's UK tour in 2003, McCarrick perforated his ear-drum and had to leave mid-tour.
 His last show with Therapy? was in Glasgow, Scotland on 28 November 2003.
 McCarrick left Therapy? in March 2004.
 He has worked on and had music used for film, TV, radio and theatre.
-Film work includes The Garden (Derek Jarman), Batman Returns (Tim Burton), The Craft (Andrew Flemming), and La Proi (Eric Vallete).
+Film work includes The Garden and The Prey.